algolia/algoliasearch-client-cmd/README.md

 -------------

 You can easily copy or rename an existing index using the `copy` and `move` command.

-The move command is particulary usefull is you want to update a big index using several batch commands.
-For example if you want to fully recreate the `MyIndexName`: you can create a new index named `MyNewIndexName` using severals batch commands and when your index is ready you can rename it to `MyIndexName` using the move command.
+The move command is particulary usefull is you want to update a big index atomically from one version to another.
+For example, if you recreate your index `MyIndex`each night from a database by batch, you have just to have just to :
+ 1. Import your database in a new index using [batches](#batch-writes).
+We will call this new index `MyNewIndex`
+ 1. Rename `MyNewIndex` in `MyIndexName` using the move command.
 This will automatically override the old index and new queries will be served on this index.

 ```sh
 # Rename index1 in index2